-We are also advancing our global back-end assembly and test network in order to support our product portfolio and extend our ability to deliver on global customer demand in the future.
-We intend to make investments at our backend facility in Xi'an, China, including a new building to provide space to add more product capability, to allow us over time to serve more of the demand from our customers in China from the Xi'an facility.
-We began construction of a new assembly and test facility in Gujarat, India to address demand in the latter half of this decade.
+Additionally, we began enablement of cleanroom space within our existing manufacturing fab in Hiroshima, Japan, that will support production of DRAM using EUV lithography.
+We also continue to advance our global back-end assembly and test network in order to support our product portfolio and extend our ability to deliver on global customer demand in the future.
+We have started construction to expand our existing assembly and test facility in Xi'an, China, to provide space to add more product capability, to allow us over time to serve more of the demand from our customers in China.
+Construction is also progressing for the assembly and test facility in Gujarat, India to address demand in the latter half of this decade.

 Our Board of Directors has authorized the discretionary repurchase of up to \$10 billion of our outstanding common stock through open-market purchases, block trades, privately-negotiated transactions, derivative transactions, and/or pursuant to Rule 10b5-1 trading plans.
 The repurchase authorization has no expiration date, does not obligate us to acquire any common stock, and is subject to market conditions and our ongoing determination of the best use of available cash.
-Through February 29, 2024, we had repurchased an aggregate of \$6.89 billion of the authorized amount.
+Through May 30, 2024, we had repurchased an aggregate of \$6.89 billion of the authorized amount.
 See "Item 1.
 Financial Statements - Notes to Consolidated Financial Statements - Equity."

-On March 20, 2024, our Board of Directors declared a quarterly dividend of \$0.115 per share, payable in cash on April 16, 2024, to shareholders of record as of the close of business on April 1, 2024.
+On June 26, 2024, our Board of Directors declared a quarterly dividend of \$0.115 per share, payable in cash on July 23, 2024, to shareholders of record as of the close of business on July 8, 2024.
 The declaration and payment of any future cash dividends are at the discretion and subject to the approval of our Board of Directors.
 Our Board of Directors' decisions regarding the amount and payment of dividends will depend on many factors, including, but not limited to, our financial condition, results of operations, capital requirements, business conditions, debt service obligations, contractual restrictions, industry practice, legal requirements, regulatory constraints, and other factors that our Board of Directors may deem relevant.

-We expect that our cash and investments, cash flows from operations, and available financing will be sufficient to meet our requirements at least through the next 12 months and thereafter for the foreseeable future.
+We expect that our cash and investments, cash flows from operations, expected funding from government incentives, and available financing will be sufficient to meet our requirements at least through the next 12 months and thereafter for the foreseeable future.